National Museum of China

-After renovation and expansion, The National Museum has in total 48 exhibition halls, ranging from 800-2,000 square meters (960-2,400 square yards).
+After renovation and expansion, this museum has in total 48 exhibition halls, ranging from 800-2,000 square meters (960-2,400 square yards).
 Ancient China and The Road to Rejuvenation are the main basic exhibitions to show nearly 3,000 historic materials from Yuanmou Man about 1,700,000 years ago to the abdication of the Qing Emperor in 1912 in ten exhibition halls, and modern and contemporary revolutionary relics since the First Opium War (or the First Anglo-Chinese War) in 1840 in nine exhibitions halls, mirroring more than 100 years development of China from 1840 to the founding of the PRC in 1949.

 New buildings of National Museum of China during the latest renovation project include several banquet rooms respectively decorated with wood, brick, bronze and stone carvings.
 In order to provide a variety of services, the new National Museum has shops offering tea, coffee, souvenirs, as well as an auditorium and a 700-seat theater.

 Permanent and Regular Exhibitions